-A fundamental truth about modern business is that how we collect and utilize data has a profound impact to our success or failure.
+A fundamental truth about modern business is that how we collect and utilize data has a profound impact on our success or failure.
 In turn, the code that we create and maintain to manage our data becomes a critical factor for our business success.

 What is the problem with our traditional methods of building complex business systems?
 Many organisations are running on legacy systems that are barely maintainable.
 They spend large amounts of time and resources patching fragile integrations between obsolete and sometimes unsupported applications.
 Adding new functionality, even a few extra fields, can be a major project and present a significant cost and risk to the business.

 We are constantly trying to address the software development problems with new technology, architectural patterns, and DevOps processes.
 The key question is: are we addressing the right problem?
-Going forward a strong guiding principle we should follow is “Functionality is an asset, code is a liability” a thought which Kirk Pepperdine tweeted to Kelvin Henney.
+Going forward, a strong guiding principle we should follow is “Functionality is an asset, code is a liability” - a thought which Kirk Pepperdine tweeted to Kelvin Henney.
 In other words, writing code is a “necessary evil” to create the functionality that ultimately delivers business value.
 Having a lot of code requires a lot of effort to maintain and secure it.

 Let’s start by thinking about what we mean by functionality and code.